jmaguino/Web_browser_tool/README.md

 # Web_browser_tool

 # Project Summary
 This program is used to open the mostly used websites on my daily rutine.
+I have already set my default brwoser to be Google Chrome before using this program.
+For this program to work, we need to import the modules webbrowser, time, and keyboard.
+And we need to use a for count.

 # Technical Summary
 Back end language: Python